 In addressing dual diagnosis patients, it’s important to identify the drivers behind behavior rather than just isolating the behavior itself.
 For example, in addition to a clinical diagnosis of a mental health disorder, it’s important to target what led to substance use.
 To alleviate anxiety?
 To diminish the symptoms of depression?
 To attempt to hide feelings of isolation of neglect?
 By getting to the bottom of these experiences and choices, it’s far easier to provide effective coping methods, therapeutic techniques, and psychoanalytical treatment pathways that can than facilitate overall health and wellness.

-At the Florida House Experience, we are dedicated to providing committed, customized care for those facing a dual diagnosis.
+At the FHE Health, we are dedicated to providing committed, customized care for those facing a dual diagnosis.
 We believe in an integrated approach to treatment that addresses both mental health and substance abuse, creating an environment that is welcoming, comfortable, and effective.
 Our facility is AHCA-certified, meaning that we are equipped to provide a full range of mental health treatments, for those with and without addiction.

 Evaluation from Start to Finish